-Conservation Biology and Sustainable Development (CBSD) is an interdisciplinary program that aims to empower graduates with the knowledge, skills and experience necessary to promote effective and equitable strategies to conserve biodiversity and promote sustainable living.
-Students complete courses that integrate the study of conservation biology and ecology with social sciences.
-Through this program students will understand: (1) the impact of human activities on biodiversity, including the underlying processes that threaten biodiversity at different scales; (2) the interconnections between biodiversity conservation and human well-being, and how to identify social, economic and institutional conditions that favor sustainability; (3) innovative problem-solving strategies and how to conceptualize solutions to complex problems; (4) basic research methods and conservation research and practice.
+This interdisciplinary professional master’s program in environmental conservation aims to empower graduates with the knowledge, experience, and practical training necessary to take on professional leadership positions that promote effective and equitable strategies to global challenges in conservation and sustainability.
+Students complete courses that integrate the study of conservation biology and ecology with social sciences and professional development tools courses.
+Through this program students will understand: (1) foundational and state-of-the-art knowledge in conservation science, including the dynamic environments and processes that contribute to biodiversity and ecosystem services; (2) the interconnections between biodiversity conservation and human well-being, and the social, economic and institutional conditions that favor sustainability; (3) innovative problem-solving and planning strategies to complex conservation challenges; (4) diverse practical tools for promoting effective conservation research, practice and organizational outcomes.

 Feedback, questions or accessibility issues: comments

 © 2014 Board of Regents of the University of Wisconsin System